karatelabs/karate/karate-netty/README.md

 The other parts of the simple example above are explained in the sections below.

 ## `Scenario`
 A server-side `Feature` file can have multiple `Scenario` sections in it.
-Each Scenario is expected to have a JavaScript expression as the content of the `Scenario` description.
+Each Scenario is expected to have a JavaScript expression as the content of the `Scenario` description which we will refer to as the "request matcher".

 On each incoming HTTP request, the `Scenario` expressions are evaluated in order, starting from the first one within the `Feature`.
 If the expression evaluates to `true`, the body of the `Scenario` is evaluated and the HTTP response is returned.

 > It is good practice to have the last `Scenario` in the file with an empty description, (which will evaluate to `true`) so that it can act as a 'catch-all' and log or throw an error / `404 Not Found` in response.

-# Request
+# Request Handling
 The Karate "server-side" has a set of "built-in" variables or helper-functions.
 They have been carefully designed to solve for common matching and processing that you will need to perform against the incoming HTTP request.

+You can use these in the "request matcher" described above.
+This is how you can "route" incoming HTTP requests to the blocks of code within the individual `Scenario`-s.
+And you can also use them in the `Scenario` body, to process the request, URL, and maybe the headers, and then form the [response](#response-building).

+> The [`pathParams`](#pathparams) is a special case.
+For each request, it will be initialized only if, and after you have used [`pathMatches`](#pathmatches).
+In other words you have to call `pathMatches` first - typically in the "request matcher" and then you will be able to unpack URL parameters in the `Scenario` body.

 ## `request`
 This variable holds the value of the request body.
 It will be a JSON or XML object if it can be parsed as such.
 Else it would be a string.